Financial Clarity as Ethical Practice

 One of the strongest themes of the salon was this:

-Sustainable therapy practices support sustainable care.
+Sustainable financial practices support sustainable care.

 We closed with a reminder that felt especially important: